Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 cat ./level3-envoy-config.yaml
 ```

-The admin sight is setup to listen on port 10000.
+The admin site is set up to listen on port 10000.

 ![Screenshot of Envoy admin interface on port 10000](./images/envoy-admin-interface.png)

-There are 3 clusters configured, which are targets of the traffic that is split.
-In this configuration they use the machines routing etc. to operate, but could be adjusted to point to an enterprise or upstream proxy.
-The split of traffic into arc-connect-cluster (used for Arc to enable Arc enabled kubernetes), https-primary-cluster (used for packets that should not be in inspected by terminating proxies), and https-other-cluster (for all traffic that can be inspected by terminating proxies).
-The DNS resolution portion is important as it indicates the DNS server that should have the IP Addresses resolved (in our case it is CoreDNS on the local node).
+Three clusters are configured as traffic targets.
+In this setup, they use the machine's routing to operate, but you can adjust them to point to an enterprise or upstream proxy.
+Traffic splits into arc-connect-cluster (for Arc-enabled Kubernetes), https-primary-cluster (for packets that shouldn't be inspected by terminating proxies), and https-other-cluster (for all traffic that can be inspected by terminating proxies).
+The DNS resolution section specifies the DNS server for resolving IP addresses, which is CoreDNS on the local node.

 ![Screenshot of Envoy cluster configuration for Level 3](./images/envoy-clusters-level3.png)

-Two listeners have been setup one one that can listen (via the service) on port 443 and the other on port 8084 (Arc Connect).
-The 443 traffic is later split into inspectable or not inspectable traffic.
-The list of server names are the ones that will be routed by the specified filter chain.
+Two listeners are set up: one listens on port 443 and the other on port 8084 (Arc Connect).
+The 443 traffic is later split into inspectable or non-inspectable traffic.
+The server names in the list are routed by the specified filter chain.

 ![Screenshot of Envoy listener configuration for Level 3](./images/envoy-listeners-level3.png)

-Only certain network ranges and or machines will be allowed to use the Envoy Proxy.
-Kubernetes network (10.42.0.0/16 in our case), level 3 network (192.168.103.0/24), and level 2 network (192.168.102.0/24).
+Only certain network ranges or machines can use the Envoy Proxy: the Kubernetes network (10.42.0.0/16), level 3 network (192.168.103.0/24), and level 2 network (192.168.102.0/24).

 ![Screenshot of Envoy RBAC network ranges for Level 3](./images/envoy-rbac-networks-level3.png)

-There a service setup that fronts this that has been setup as a load balanced endpoint.
+A service is set up in front of this as a load-balanced endpoint.

 ![Screenshot of Envoy load balancer service for Level 3](./images/envoy-loadbalancer-service.png)

-From the jump box change to the level3 context and deploy the Envoy Proxy with configuration to it.
+From the jump box, switch to the level3 context and deploy the Envoy Proxy with its configuration.

 ```bash
 # Set the context